csc-training/summerschool/application-design/docs/02-documentation-testing.md

 - Documentation should be part of the code
 - Keep the documentation close to source
-    - Same versioning as for the code
+    - same versioning as for the code
-    - Guides in e.g. `docs` subdirectory
+    - guides in e.g. `docs` subdirectory
     - APIs in the source code, e.g. describe arguments of subroutine next to the defition
         - many tools can generate automatically API documention from comments
-    - Non-obvious implementation choices in comments in source code
+    - non-obvious implementation choices in comments in source code
 - Tools for documentation: RST and Markdown markup languages, wikis, Doxygen, github pages and readthedocs for hosting